codepath/android_guides/ActiveAndroid Guide.md

 </manifest>
 ```

+**Note** that you must either directly use the `com.activeandroid.app.Application` as your application class (specified in the manifest) or if you have an custom application class, check out more details for how to approach that in the [installation guide](https://github.com/pardom/ActiveAndroid/wiki/Getting-started).
 Now you are ready to use ActiveAndroid.
-If you have an custom application class, check out more details for how to approach that in the [installation guide](https://github.com/pardom/ActiveAndroid/wiki/Getting-started).

 ### Usage